Jats: Hindu Jats

 When the power of the Bharatpur raja was riding high, fighting clans of Jats encroached into the Karnal/Panipat, Mathura, Agra, and Aligarh districts, usually at the expense of Rajput groups.
 But such a political umbrella was too fragile and short-lived for substantial displacement to be effected.

+Leading up to the partition of India, Hindu Jats, alongside other Hindu castes, would take up arms and organise into Dhars, aiming to eliminate Muslim influence in the Mewat region.
+The forces of nearby Hindu princely states, including the Hindu Jat-ruled Bharatpur State, would support rioting Hindus in expelling the Meos and other regional Muslims.
+After the partition, Hindu Jats continued to play a dominant role in the politics of Haryana.